DeveloperNomis/Medical_Imaging/README.md

 ## Visualization Scripts

-The visualization script are in the directory "Visualization" in this repository.
+The visualization scripts are in the directory "Visualization" in this repository.
 There are 5 different visualization scripts in total.
 These scripts generate plots and confusion matrices to better understand model performance across prompts, research questions, and datasets.

   - ConfusionMatrices_perDataset.py: